India: Why violence keeps flaring up at the Assam-Mizoram border | DW | 14.10.2021

 The bus is full of bullet marks.
 It has "Mizoram" written over it to signify Mizoram's claims that Assamese police personnel had entered Mizoram's territory.

-Central forces on both sides now act as a buffer between the police forces of both states.
+Central forces on both sides now act as a buffer between the police forces of the states.

 Mizoram, a landlocked mountainous state of 1.1 million people, was part of Assam until 1972 and became a state in its own right in 1987.
 Assam is the region's largest state with over 30 million people.